 DP13596 Participation Following Sudden Access

-This paper employs the German reunification "experiment" to study how sudden access to previously unavailable financial products, supported by knowledgeable practitioners, influences participation.
-Findings provide new perspectives on participation and inertia.
-Controlling for characteristics, East Germans experienced a jump in securities participation to a level comparable to West Germans' participation immediately following reunification, and to an even higher level for consumer debt, while exhibiting inertia in previously accessible products.
+The German reunification experiment provided sudden access to previously unavailable financial products, supported by knowledgeable practitioners.
+This setting offers new perspectives on participation, inertia, and product diffusion.
+Controlling for characteristics, East Germans experienced a jump in securities participation to a level comparable to West Germans’ participation immediately following reunification, and to an even higher level for consumer debt, while exhibiting inertia in previously accessible products.
 They showed no signs of subsequent retreat.
-Lower financial resources are the most important characteristic explaining lower East German participations in all asset classes, while expectations and peer effects are important drivers of the high East German debt participation.
-Average income among the new peers has had larger effects on East than on West German participation in both securities and consumer debt.
+Lower financial resources are the most important characteristic explaining lower East German participation in all asset classes, while expectations and peer effects drive the higher East German debt participation.